 I used to think we had to have all of these channels with hundreds of options.
 Overtime I realized that I did not have all of the options I thought.
 I began to waste time finding something to watch.

 One day, I decided enough was enough.
 I was tired of overpaying for TV I did not watch!
 I cancelled it, paid cancellation fees, and switched to Netflix.

 Now I have the freedom to watch what I want, when I want.
 The best part is I am paying a sliver compared to what I was paying.

-Related Post: 27 Things to Cut Out of Your Budget for Good
+Related Post: 39 Ways to Cut Expenses Out of Your Budget

 6 // Single-Use Items

 By switching to reusable items, I’ve eliminated the need for single-use items almost completely within my home.
 The reduced consumption and cost savings are both amazing benefits, but most importantly the waste I’ve reduced in my home is best of all.

 I still purchase toilet paper, but I’m not about the family cloth thing….
 No offense to anyone who is.
 It just isn’t for me.